Do you struggle with center time in your early child special education classroom? Does it feel like chaos just erupts at that time of day?

 At the beginning of the year, I do one of two things depending on my class size.

-If I have a small class we may only open 2-3 centers the first week.
+If I have a small class, we may only open 2-3 centers the first week.
 Within those centers, we teach expectations naturally in the center.
-We do not sit down and say “Hey you can do ABC but not XYZ” in dramatic play.
+We do not sit down and say, “Hey, you can do ABC but not XYZ,” in dramatic play.
 Instead, we go into the center with no expectations.
 If a student happens to try and climb in the toy sink we give the guidance then, “Not safe, feet stay on the ground.”
 The next week we add a few more centers until we have added them all.
 I like doing this way because it makes things less overwhelming for students.
 The centers that have not been introduced yet may even stay completely empty until we are ready to use them.
-During this process, we also teach students how to find their name and move it from center to center as well as cleaning up before they can change centers.
+During this process, we also teach students how to find their names and move them from center to center, as well as how to clean up before they can change centers.

-Realistically, are numbers are rarely that low to go that route.
+Realistically, our numbers are rarely that low to go that route.
 We may have to have them all open at once.
-So we guide students to choose a center or one we think they may like.
-We continue with coaching them to get their center tags and put them on the corresponding center board.
+So, we guide students to choose a center or one we think they may like.
+We continue coaching them to get their center tags and put them on the corresponding center board.

 Student Expectations